 That fairytale became something better than a happy ending; it became a reality.
 Today The List is read by thousands of people online and in print.
 Their editorial voice speaks to the community the way two neighbors chit-chat in the yard on Sunday mornings.
 This relationship creates a unique dynamic between the magazine and its readers.

-The List’s advertising program has helped many of the community’s entrepreneurs boost their businesses in the same way friendly strangers encouraged Allen and Meaghan in their journey to make their dreams come true.
+The List’s advertising program has helped many of the community’s entrepreneurs boost their businesses in the same way friendly strangers encouraged Allen in their journey to make their dreams come true.